-- 1. ARF Biological Threat Reduction Workshop by Philippines and United States, June 2009 in Manila, Philippines - 2.
-ARF Workshop on Bio-risk Management by Philippines, United States and Australia, September 2010 in Manila, Philippines - 3.
-ARF Workshop on Disease Detection and Surveillance: Enhancing Public and Veterinary Health Networks to Combat Infectious Disease and Bioterrorism by Philippines, United States and Australia, September 2011 in Manila, Philippines - 4.
-ARF Workshop on Preparedness and Response to a Biological Event by Philippines, United States and Australia, September 2012, Manila, Philippines - 5.
-Workshop on Countering Illicit Trafficking of CBRN Materials by Canada and Philippines, November 2013, Manila, Philippines - 6.
-ARF Cross-Sectoral Security Cooperation on Bio-Preparedness and Disaster Response by Philippines and the United States, 26 28 August 2014, Manila, Philippines
+- 1. ARF Workshop on Implementation of UN Security Council Resolution 1540, San Francisco, 14 February 2007 - 2.
+ARF Biological Threat Reduction Workshop, by the Philippines and United States, June 2009 in Manila, Philippines - 3.
+ARF Workshop on Bio-risk Management, by the Philippines, United States and Australia, September 2010 in Manila, Philippines - 4.
+ARF Workshop on Disease Detection and Surveillance: Enhancing Public and Veterinary Health Networks to Combat Infectious Disease and Bioterrorism, by the Philippines, United States and Australia, September 2011 in Manila, Philippines - 5.
+ARF Workshop on Preparedness and Response to a Biological Event, by the Philippines, United States and Australia, September 2012, Manila, Philippines - 6.
+Workshop on Countering Illicit Trafficking of CBRN Materials, by Canada and Philippines, November 2013, Manila, Philippines - 7.
+ARF Cross-Sectoral Security Cooperation on Bio-Preparedness and Disaster Response, by Philippines and the United States, 26-28 August 2014, Manila, Philippines - 8.
+ARF Bio-Preparedness Table Top Exercise (TTX) and Workshop (proposed by the Philippines and United States), 11-13 August 2015, Manila, Philippines - ARF Workshop on "Raising awareness and promoting cooperation on CBRN risk mitigation", by the Philippines and European Union, 9-10 September 2015, Metro Manila, Philippines